Zantford Delbert "Granny" Granville started a garage,

 advanced training.
 By 1927 Granny decided to start his own aircraft

-repairs business in 1927, leaving The Economy Shop garage business to
+repairs business, leaving The Economy Shop garage business to

 his brother Thomas.